malikudit/malikudit.github.io/about.md

 comments: false
 ---

 Hi again!
-I was born in New Delhi, India and currently am a sophomore at Vanderbilt University in Nashville, TN.
-I've deeply enjoyed my programming 🎒 journey so far, and I'm excited to learn more to be able to use technology to tackle the critical issues affecting our generation which I care deeply about - climate change, income inequality, and human rights.
+I'm a junior at Vanderbilt University, and will be a Data Scientist Intern at Facebook in summer 2022 in Seattle!
+I'm extremely interested in product analytics based data science, and have enjoyed an equally exciting journey learning software engineering.
+I hope to be able to use technology to tackle critical issues affecting our generation - climate change, income inequality, and human rights.
-I encourage you to check out some amazing work being done on these issues at the [Sunrise Movement](http://now.sh) and [Rose Caucus](http://now.sh).

-In my free time, I'm a bedroom musician and love discovering indie music - check out my [Spotify](http://now.sh)!
-I'm also a huge
+In my free time, I'm a bedroom musician and also love discovering indie music - check out my some of my playlists!
+[Spotify](https://open.spotify.com/user/k0vephjyyzuidcol84b7td26n)!
-Manchester United fan and love reading texts on political and critical theory.
+Also a big fan of Manchester United.

 I appreciate everything from a bug report to just a casual, sweet hello - so feel free to get in touch.